31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Remember to include words such as “Last day”, “Last call”, “Exclusive”, “free shipping”, and “easy returns”, etc, that grab a shopper’s attention among a ton of emails in their promotions tab.

-Using a copy that follows the Problem-Agitation-Solution framework is a smart approach to ensure that the click-through rate for your Black Friday Email Campaigns is high.
+Use copy that follows the Problem-Agitation-Solution framework.
+This’ll ensure that the click-through rate for your Black Friday email campaigns is high.

 Let us break it down for you.